-Net cash used in financing activities of continuing operations was \$19.7 million in the first three months of 2022 compared to \$293.3 million in the first three months of 2021, a decrease in cash used of \$273.6 million.
-The decrease in cash used is attributable to the debt refinancing in the prior year, which primarily included the non-recurrence of the redemption of the 2024 Notes in the prior year.
-This was partially offset by the non-recurrence of the Amendment to the Credit Agreement in the prior year, which resulted in an increase in Term Loan balances as the proceeds were used to fund the redemption of the 2024 Notes during the first three months of 2021.
-Additionally, the Company prepaid all of the quarterly term loan payments for 2022.
+Net cash used in financing activities from continuing operations was \$20.1 million in the first six months of 2022 compared to \$333.0 million in the first six months of 2021, a decrease in cash used of \$312.9 million.
+The decrease in cash used is attributable to the debt refinancing in the prior year, which included the redemption of the 2024 Notes of \$602.9 million.
+Additionally, there was \$25.0 million of common stock repurchases during the first six months of 2021, which contributed to the decrease in cash used.
+This was partially offset by the Amendment to the Credit Agreement in the prior year, which resulted in an increase in Term Loan balances of \$304.0 million, and a \$20.0 million draw on the Company's Revolving Credit Facility during the first six months of 2021.
+Additionally, the Company paid all of the quarterly term loan payments for 2022.